 - storage and display of flammable goods, such as paints, in shops

-- filling, storing and handling aerosols with flammable propellants such as LPG
+- filling, storing and handling aerosols with flammable propellants such

 - transporting flammable substances in containers around a workplace